-- Explain the concepts of energy transfer below: - The equilibrium temperature is room temperature. - Left alone, water in a cup will come to equilibrium; that is, cold water will warm up to room temperature, and hot water will cool down to room temperature. - The heat energy is transferred between the water and the surrounding air. - Heat energy always flows from hot to cold: - To cool down and come to equilibrium with the air, warm water gives up some of its heat to the air. - To warm up and come to equilibrium with the air, cool water takes some heat from the air. - ASK: Today's engineering challenge centers on the question: How do we keep from losing heat energy?
+- Review the concepts of energy transfer from last week. - The equilibrium temperature is room temperature. - Left alone, water in a cup will come to equilibrium; that is, cold water will warm up to room temperature, and hot water will cool down to room temperature. - The heat energy is transferred between the water and the surrounding air. - Heat energy always flows from hot to cold: - To cool down and come to equilibrium with the air, warm water gives up some of its heat to the air. - To warm up and come to equilibrium with the air, cool water takes some heat from the air. - ASK: Today's engineering challenge centers on the question: how can we minimize the transfer of heat energy?
 When we go to the Moon, we will need to protect our bodies from the extreme differences in temperature.
 Recall from last week, in the shadowed areas the temperature is -180 °C (or 300 °F), and in the sunlit areas it is about 100 °C (or 212 °F), which is the boiling point for water!
 These are serious extremes for human beings!
 We want to keep our bodies at a fairly constant temperature.